Code-Institute-Submissions/RenatoLemes-Magic-Car-Wash_OctResub/README.md

 # Magic Car Wash

-Magic Car Wash has been in the market since 2010, servicing all types of cars with great quality products.
+Magic Car Wash has been on the market since 2010, servicing all types of cars with great quality products.

 This website allows the users to find simple informations about the business.
-There is a form that the costumer can contact us for more detailed information or specific service needed.
+There is a form that the costumer can contact the company for more detailed information or specific service needed.

 ![Screens_picture](/assets/img/webscreen.jpeg)